dhutapratama/docs/logging.md

 <a name="available-channel-drivers"></a>
 ### Available Channel Drivers

 Each log channel is powered by a "driver".
 The driver determines how and where the log message is actually recorded.
-The following log channel drivers are available in every Laravel application.
+The following log channel drivers are available in every Lets application.
 An entry for most of these drivers is already present in your application's `config/logging.php` configuration file, so be sure to review this file to become familiar with its contents:

 <div class="overflow-auto">